SarangShrivastava/SarangShrivastava.github.io/directory.md

 the hierarchy captures that the header of a parent node applies also to the child nodes.</p> <br>

 <p align="justify">
-Once we nail this problem, relation extraction on these pages becomes easy as the  root to leaf path of the directory tree that we see on the right gives us the natural reading order for a block of information. </p> <br>
+Once we nail this problem, relation extraction on these pages becomes easy as the root to leaf path of the directory tree that we see below gives us the natural reading order for a block of information. </p> <br>

 <p align="justify">
-We solved this problem of parsing a directory page by first identifying these specific pages in the documents using a random forest model, segmenting the text in those pages into 2 parts – specifically headers which you see in pink and the bodies which you see in blue.
-Post this, we used a bottom up approach of parsing this segmented text and constructed this tree.
-For a more detailed version about this, refer to our paper [here](https://arxiv.org/pdf/2111.12317.pdf). </p> <br>
+We can solve this problem of parsing a directory page by first identifying these specific pages in the documents using a classification model, followed by segmenting the text in those pages into 2 parts – specifically headers which you see in pink and the bodies which you see in blue.
+Post this, we can use a bottom up approach of parsing this segmented text and construct this tree.
+For a more detailed version, refer to our paper [here](https://arxiv.org/pdf/2111.12317.pdf). </p> <br>

 <p align="center">